jstritch/easy-git-annex/README.md

 A process is spawned to run each command asynchronously.
 The ApiOptions parameter, described below, may be used to influence process creation.

-Additional methods return JavaScript objects for tasks common to many applications, for example getStatusAnx and getStatusGit.

 ### Command options